The Find Hot Spots tool will determine if there is any statistically significant clustering in the spatial pattern of your data.

 Analyze point features

 A variety of data is available as point features.
 Examples of features most often represented as points include crime incidents, schools, hospitals, emergency call events, traffic accidents, water wells, trees, and boats.
 Sometimes you will be interested in analyzing data values (a field) associated with each point feature.
-In other cases, you will only be interested in evaluating the clustering of the points themselves.
-The decision on whether or not to provide a field will depend on the question you are asking.
+In other cases, you will only be interested in evaluating the clustering of the points.
+The decision on whether to provide a field will depend on the question you are asking.

 Find clusters of high and low values associated with point features

-You will want to provide an analysis field to answer questions such as Where do high and low values cluster?
-The field you select might represent some of the following:
+Provide an analysis field to answer questions such as Where do high and low values cluster?
+The field you select can represent the following:

 - Counts (such as the number of traffic accidents at street intersections)